Danielle Falconer – after the swim

 “My family is really supportive… they got on board really early on.
 My kids saw me set a goal that was slightly outrageous, figure out how to break it down, and do the work even when I didn’t want to.
 They understood the purpose behind it, and even though it meant they had to make sacrifices, they didn’t make a fuss.”

 That support also extended beyond her immediate whānau.
-Friends, training partners, coaches, and a wider community followed the swim, backed the fundraising, and stayed connected to its purpose.
+Friends, training partners (and their families), coaches, and a wider community followed the swim, backed the fundraising, and stayed connected to its purpose.

 “I’m really lucky… they also sacrificed.”